 Fate and posterity have been unkind to the Queen of Heaven.
 Unlike Aphrodite or Gaia she has no planet named in her honour, and she must bear the burden of a reputation that portrays her as more reactive than active – reactive always to the errant infidelities of her husband-brother Zeus.
 It is easy to dismiss Hera as a tyrant and a bore… but, ambitious, snobbish, conservatively protective of the hierarchy and impatient of originality and flair as she certainly was – Hera was never a bore.
 The force and resolution with which she faced up to a god who could disintegrate her with one thunderbolt shows self-belief as well as courage.

-I am very found of her and, while I’m sure I would stammer, blush, and swallow awkwardly in her presence, she finds in me a devoted admirer.
+I am very fond of her and, while I’m sure I would stammer, blush, and swallow awkwardly in her presence, she finds in me a devoted admirer.
 She gave the gods gravity, heft and the immeasurable gift of what the Romans called auctoriatas.3

-It is neither the story nor the retelling that grabs us today, it is that somehow, over a period of thousands of years, the same human qualities shunned and rewarded in Greece are consistent with those we hold dear in Western politics and philosophy today; Namely, the individual against a totalitarian state.4
+It is neither the story nor the retelling that grabs us today, it is that somehow, over a period of thousands of years, the same human qualities shunned and rewarded in Greece are consistent with those we hold dear in Western politics and philosophy today: namely, the individual against a totalitarian state.4

 The arc of the Greek myths follows the rise of mankind, our battle to free ourselves from the interference of the gods – their abuse, their meddling, their tyranny over human life and civilization.